-Children in Nursery will be offered visits to help them begin to separate from parents successfully and may attend for fewer hours at first to ease their transition.
+When children start in Nursery, they will be offered visits to help them begin to separate from parents successfully and may attend for fewer hours at first to ease their transition.
+Parents are invited to meetings before their child starts school to share information about home and school.